Peta0228/TC/README.md

 ## IMPORTANT NOTES

-- during the first run in the autorun process, the application needs to quey all historical tweets containing keywords which are dated from the `since` para specified in **config.py** in PART 1, and all histroical tweets from the accounts in PART 2; this may result a very long 1st run depending on the number of keywords and accounts specified in each part; but this first run initialization is necessary for future runs' consistency
+- during the first run in the autorun process, the application needs to query all historical tweets containing keywords which are dated from the `since` para specified in **config.py** in PART 1, and all historical tweets from the accounts in PART 2; this may result a very long 1st run depending on the number of keywords and accounts specified in each part; but this first run initialization is necessary for future runs' consistency

 - when using Gmail as smtp server, make sure to turn `Less secure app access` on, as this allows the app to use Gmai's SMTP host; [turn on here](https://myaccount.google.com/lesssecureapps)